 MIT created Risk Management & Compliance Services (RMCS) to provide a centralized framework for Institute-wide management of risk and compliance matters.
 Leveraging existing models and identifying areas where processes can be enhanced, RMCS assists the MIT community in taking informed risks and incorporating best practices for risk management and compliance in their Institute activities.

 With risk management, RMCS provides an important resource for those who want a better understanding of how to recognize and appropriately accept and manage risk in their MIT activities.
 Key areas of risk at the Institute range from the safety and security of our community members to financial risks and privacy issues.

 The office also serves as the centralized compliance function at MIT.
 RMCS works with DLCs on specific compliance obligations, makes improvements to MIT policies and processes, and offers avenues for reporting concerns, including through the anonymous hotline.

 Here are a few of the key roles performed by Risk Management & Compliance Services:

-- Work with MIT’s Risk Council to create and foster a comprehensive system of Institute-wide risk recognition, acceptance, mitigation, and management.
+- Work with stakeholder groups to foster comprehensive systems of Institute-wide risk management and compliance.

-- Develop as a resource to administrators and academic, research, and central DLC heads, as well as to MIT community members seeking to understand and manage risks in MIT activity.
+- Be a resource to administrators and academic, research, and central DLC heads, as well as to MIT community members seeking to understand and manage risks and compliance obligations.

-- Educate the MIT community in risk management principles and techniques.
+- Educate the MIT community in risk management and compliance principles and techniques.

-Risk at MIT is an important topic of MIT governance.
-The Risk and Audit Committee of the MIT Corporation oversees the activity and policies of Risk Management & Compliance Services.
+Risk and compliance are also important topics of MIT governance.
+The Risk and Audit Committee of the MIT Corporation oversees the activity of Risk Management & Compliance Services.